valtimo-platform/valtimo-documentation/using-valtimo/form-view-model/command-handling.md

 It is recommended to use commands to handle form submissions.

 It is also possible to specify the return type of a command.
-In this case it is `Unit`.
+In case you have nothing to return, specify it as `Unit`.

 Here is an example of a command:
 ```kotlin